 What is Cunningham v.
 Florida?

-This case affirmed that information about biological parents does not qualify as mitigation evidence as it is not "relevant to the defendant’s character, prior record, or the circumstances of the offense to be admissible.”
+In Randolph v.
+State, the Court affirmed that information about who does not qualify as mitigation evidence as it is not "relevant to the defendant’s character, prior record, or the circumstances of the offense to be admissible.”

-This three-pronged test was not met by the defendant in Foster v.
+This three-pronged mental illness test was not met by the defendant in Foster v.
 State, and thus his postconviction motion for a disability claim was properly denied

 What is the Atkins test?

 This case was an opportunity for the 2d DCA to clarify its previous ruling in Owens v.
-State (2021) while also allowing Chief Justice Sleet to let his dissent stand as an endorsement of the decision of Baxter v.
-State (2024) from the 5th DCA
+State (2021) where Chief Justice Sleet also dissented in order to endorse the 5th DCA's decision in Baxter v.
+State (2024)

 What is Simmons v.
 State?

-What is the judge leaving the courtroom during the presentation of evidence?
+What is the judge leaving the courtroom during the presentation of evidence to the jury?

 This phrase previously required to be put on the driver's license of certain offenders was found to be unconstitutional and a violation of the 1st Amendment in Crist v.
 State, although the 5th DCA still urges the Florida Supreme Court to hear it as well.